 His Biz Coach vignettes on Seattle’s award-winning all news station, KOMO News, featured his business-coaching tips.

 He was also invited to create and host a regional public affairs radio program, “Washington Business Weekly,” for the Association of Washington Business.

 For KOMO News, he’s planning to launch “Washington Business Weekly, a Saturday radio program — a terrific branding opportunity for Seattle businesses.

 For advertising opportunities and to hear a sample of the show, click on this link: KOMO News Show.

 Before his consulting practice, he enjoyed a sales, management and marketing career in various industries.

-He also had top ratings as a news broadcaster in multiple markets.
+For 20 years, he previously had top ratings as a radio news broadcaster in multiple markets.